aelkz/partner-frontend/README.md

 # Partner Frontend

-In this application we use [Vue](https://vuejs.org/) frontend framework.
+In this application we use [Vue](https://vuejs.org/) front-end framework.

 ## Project structure